pulumi/pulumi-hugo/themes/default/content/blog/organizing-aws-accounts-with-pulumi/index.md

 1. Developer accounts will be provisioned (either manually or automatically through SSO depending on your HR systems) in the root account without any permissions other than being able to assume a specific role in the target accounts that have a trust boundary with the root account.
 1. Developers will be added to a group and the group should be granted access to assume a role.
 1. An IAM user meant for automation (eg. CI/CD pipelines) in the root account should have access to assume a role in the target account in order to manage resources.
-No developer should have access to this assume the role meant for the automation user.
+No developer should have access to assume the role meant for the automation user.
 1. An org unit-level (OU) backup policy that backs-up resources tagged with a specific key/value pair.
 1. An org unit-level (OU) tagging policy that enforces tag-casing and the default tags that resources should have.

 The component resources mentioned in this post are for demonstration and to show you how you can use the expressiveness found only in the Pulumi programming model.
 Some details are omitted in this post for brevity.
-Please see the source repository for the complete source code.
+Please see the [source repository](https://github.com/pulumi/examples/tree/master/aws-ts-organizations) for the complete source code.
 In order to modify the organization resources you’ll need credentials to an admin IAM user from your management account.
 Create an IAM user specifically to run this infrastructure app.
 These elevated credentials should not be used for anything else.

 Once the member accounts have been created, in order to operate in those accounts using your preferred CI/CD service, we’ll create an automation user that will specifically have the permissions to assume a role in the member account.
 So you should use the credentials of that user for any other resources the team would want to deploy.
 For example, the team might want to deploy a new ECS cluster, along with Managed Redis instances and perhaps an RDS cluster too.
 These are resources specific to the team and what they want to use the account for.